Seven Essential Tools Every Director Should Have

 This one should be a no-brainer.
 What’s a director without a script to work from, and, one step further, what’s a director with no notes on their script to help them work?

-As a director, you should have pored over your script multiple times before the shoot—in discussions with the screenwriter (unless that’s you, too), in rehearsal with the actors, at the desk of your day job, etc.
+As a director, you should have pored over your script multiple times before the shoot, in discussions with the screenwriter (unless that’s you, too), in rehearsal with the actors, at the desk of your day job, etc.

 Storytelling through filmmaking affords us the opportunity for emotional, surprising, and in-depth beats within a story.
-Marking these moments in the script ensures that you will remember to reveal them while shooting.
+Marking these moments in the script ensures you will remember to reveal them while shooting.

 Annotating is also a great way to cement collaboration.
 Your actors improvised a great character action during a specific line of dialogue in rehearsals?
 Mark it down in the script to bring back during the shooting.
 You just realized a whip pan would be a great accent to a character realization?
 Mark it down so you can tell your DP.